redhat-openstack/website/source/uncategorized/trystackfaq.html.md

 The following questions are the most commonly asked questions for [TryStack](http://trystack.org).
 Hopefully you can find your answer here.
 If you can't then ask it and add the answer here after you get one.

+## TryStack operational boundaries

+1. Instances are deleted after 24 hours
+We have limited compute capacity to server the 10000+ facebook members we have.
+You can help keep capactiy under control by terminating your instances once you're done with them and not letting them run to their 24 hour limit.

+2. User uploaded images will be set non-public TryStack doesn't have the man power to support all the images that are uploaded across all users.
+You're welcome to upload your own and use them, We just can't support sharing them.

+3. Neutron Floating IPs and router gateways are released once no longer associated with an instance.
+We only have a /24 IP block for all our servers, service IPs and floating IPs, These get used fast with everyone needing atleast 2 (one for your router and a floating IP)

 ## What's the root password to the instances?

 We don't know.
 Please use ssh keys to authenticate to the hosts.
 A how-to on this would be a great doc for someone to contribute to TryStack.